 - Black cohosh is a plant in the buttercup family that grows in eastern and midwestern North America (see Question 1).

-- Black cohosh was first used by American Indians.
+- Black cohosh was first used by American Indian or Alaska Native people.
 It is now often used in Europe (see Question 1).

 - Black cohosh is given by mouth as a powder, liquid, or dried extract in pill form (see Question 2).

 - Black cohosh is studied as a complementary therapy for menopausalsymptoms caused by treatment for breast cancer (see Question 4).